datum360/Datum360-API-User-Guides/Matthew/PIM360/EIC/POST query EIC.md

 # POST /eic/query

 ## Description
-Submit an EIC query and return all EICs that match the query
+Submits an EIC query and returns all EICs that match the query.

 ## Required Capabilities
 * CanUseAPI